 Request form.
 This number may be the result of a ForwardHealth-initiated adjustment.
-Decision Made by a a Court, Fair Hearing, or the Department of Health Ser vices Description of the Exception Documentation Requirements Submission Address This exception occurs when a decision is made by a court, fair hearing, or the DHS.
+Decision Made by a Court, Fair Hearing, or the Department of Health Services Description of the Exception Documentation Requirements Submission Address This exception occurs when a decision is made by a court, fair hearing, or the DHS.
 To receive consideration, the request must be submitted within 90 days from the date of the decision of the hearing.
 A complete copy of the notice received from the court, fair hearing, or DHS must be submitted with the request.
 ForwardHealth Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050

-Description of the Exception ember's Actual Enrollment Documentation Requirements Submission Address This exception occurs when a claim is initially received by the deadline but is denied due to a discrepancy between the member's enrollment information in ForwardHealth interChange and the member's actual enrollment.
+Denial Due to Discrepancy Between the Member's Enrollment Information in ForwardHealth interChange and the Member's Actual Enrollment Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim is initially received by the deadline but is denied due to a discrepancy between the member's enrollment information in ForwardHealth interChange and the member's actual enrollment.
 To receive consideration, the following documentation must be submitted within 455 days from the DOS: A copy of remittance information showing the claim was submitted in a timely manner and denied with a qualifying enrollment-related explanation.
 A photocopy of one of the following indicating enrollment on the DOS: White paper BadgerCare Plus EE for pregnant women or children identification card.
 Green paper temporary identification card.
 White paper PE for the FPW identification card.
 The response received through the EVS from a commercial eligibility vendor.
 The transaction log number received through WiCall.
-ForwardHealth Good Faith/Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-005
+ForwardHealth Good Faith/Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050